-Living with Sophie and her paralysis for five years has caused me to be hyper-vigilant about neurological diseases that could strike my two other dogs, Cody and Bailey.
-I watch them like a hawk for possible warning signs of trouble like a limp or weakness in their legs.
-Overall I think it’s been a good thing because I was able to pick up on Cody’s aggressive arthritis and get him the proper treatment.
-(That’s a story for the future).
+Living with Sophie and her paralysis for five years caused me to be hyper-vigilant about neurological diseases that could strike my two other dogs, Cody and Bailey.
+I watch them like a hawk for warning signs.
+Some of these signs can be subtle.
+For instance, your dog’s limp be due to Wobbler Syndrome.

 What is Wobbler Syndrome?